Ge0rges/KNet/README.md

 - [Mendeley Banana](https://data.mendeley.com/datasets/zk3tkxndjw/2)

 ## Thanks
-Thanks to bjsowa/DEN for providing initial pytorch DEN implementation.
-Thanks to Prof. Steve Mann for providing computational resources.
 Thanks to Prof. John Vervaeke for guidance, thoughts and wisdom.

+Thanks to Prof. Steve Mann for providing some computational resources.

+Thanks to bjsowa/DEN for inital fork structure.

+Thanks to mikacho for guidance on the resource constraining function.

 ## Citation
 Unavailable